State releases audits of volunteer firefighters

-Auditor General Timothy L. DeFoor announced the release of audit reports for volunteer firefighters’ relief associations in Cambria, Chester, Clinton, Huntingdon, Montgomery, Potter, Tioga and Westmoreland counties.
+Auditor General Timothy L. DeFoor released audit reports for volunteer firefighters’ relief associations.

 The Department of the Auditor General distributes state aid for VFRAs and audits how they use the funds, which are generated by a 2% tax on fire insurance policies sold in Pennsylvania by out-of-state companies.